 “Working out” is still a somewhat foreign concept in France, but that doesn’t mean that you can’t exercise.
-Though gyms are few and far between, pools are everywhere, and any enterprising sports enthusiast can easily find places to bike, rollerblade, or run.
+Though gyms are few and far between (for visitors; nearby all require an annual fee), pools are everywhere, and any enterprising sports enthusiast can easily find places to bike, in-line skate, or run.

 You can rent a bike by the hour in the Bois de Vincennes at Lac Daumesnil or Lac des Minimes and in the Bois de Boulogne (in front of the Jardin d’Acclimatation or next to the Lac Inferieur [lower lake]).
-If you are up to the challenge of Parisian traffic and want to cycle around the city, you can try Velib’, the city’s wildly popular rent-a-bike program—just be sure you are armed with the right kind of credit card or have picked up an internet subscription for your stay (for details on how the system works, visit www.velib.fr and/or see p. ###).
-For longer-term rentals, try Paris à Vélo, C’est Sympa (www.parisvelosympa.com) or Bike About Tours (www.bikeabouttours.com).
+If you are up to the challenge of Parisian traffic and want to cycle around the city, you can try Velib’, the city’s wildly popular self-service bike program—just be sure you are armed with a chip-and-pin credit card or have picked up an Internet subscription for your stay (for details on how the system works, visit www.velib.fr and/or see.
+For longer-term rentals, try Paris à Vélo, c’est Sympa! (https://parisvelosympa.fr/home-2/) or Bike About Tours (www.bikeabouttours.com).

 * The best gardens: It’s hard to choose between the grand geometry of the Tuileries, the relaxed elegance of the Luxembourg Gardens, and the colorful palette of Giverny.